L-Theanine: Beyond Calm & Focus - The Lesser-Known Benefits

 L-theanine’s Impact on Blood Pressure

-Now, while there is not a lot of research specifically on l-theanine lowering blood pressure, there is a study which demonstrated its blood pressure lowering effects in individuals under physical and psychological stress.
+A study showed that L-theanine demonstrated its blood pressure lowering effects in individuals under physical and psychological stress.
 This placebo-controlled study found that after mental tasks, l-theanine prevented blood pressure spikes in participants whose blood pressure typically rose above average after taking a placebo.
 Additionally, l-theanine also reduced Tension-Anxiety scores compared to the placebo.
 Essentially, l-theanine not only reduces anxiety, but also attenuates blood pressure increases in high-stress-response adults.

 Antioxidant Benefits of L-theanine